dlbewley/dlbewley.github.io/_posts/2015-06-28-Testing-Openshift-Origin-V3-with-Ansible-and-Vagrant-on-OS-X.md

 vagrant ssh node2
 {% endhighlight %}

-Not only that, port 8443 on the Mac is forwarded to port 8443 on the master node. (_Hold that thought!
-There's a problem with redirects and FQDN later._)
+Not only that, but port 8443 on the Mac localhost is forwarded to port 8443 on the master node.
+Nothing is listening on the master just yet though.

 On to the provisioning step.